Welcome to the podcast of Load Caesars for, what are we, Thursday?

 This is why no one reads you anymore.

-Robert Jenric urged to apologize for disgraceful integration comments.
+Robert Jenrick urged to apologise for disgraceful integration comments.

-Um this is just the usual talking heads trying to make people apologize because it gives them power over them.
+This is just the usual talking heads, trying to make people apologise because it gives them power over them.

 Rani Rauji.